 If an individual loses their life due to another party’s negligent actions, the surviving family members and the surviving spouse may file a wrongful death claim.
 Wrongful death lawsuits attempt to obtain financial compensation for the survivors.
 The damages often claimed in wrongful death cases are funeral expenses, lost wages, and loss of consortium.
-Contact Arash Law today to schedule a free consultation if you have lost a loved one.
-The attorneys at Arash Law have decades of experience representing clients in wrongful death cases.
-Call (888) 488-1391 to learn more about the legal services offered by Arash Law.
+Contact our personal injury firm today to schedule a free consultation if you have lost a loved one.
+The attorneys at our law firm have decades of experience representing clients in wrongful death cases.
+Call (888) 488-1391 to learn more about the legal services offered by our experienced legal team.

 Can I File A Wrongful Death Claim?